Diagnosis

 The tube used to create the new pulmonary artery doesn't grow with a child.
 Follow-up surgeries are needed to replace the tube as the child grows.

 Future surgeries may be done with a flexible tube called a catheter.
 This avoids the need for open-heart surgery.
-The health care provider inserts the catheter into a blood vessel in the groin and guides it to the heart.
+The healthcare professional inserts the catheter into a blood vessel in the groin and guides it to the heart.
 A new valve can be delivered through the catheter to the proper area.

-Sometimes a small balloon at the tip of the catheter is inflated at the site of a blockage, widening a blocked artery.
+Sometimes a small balloon at the tip of the catheter is inflated at the site of a blockage, making a blocked artery wider.
 This procedure is called balloon angioplasty.

-After truncus arteriosus surgery, a person needs lifelong follow-up care with a heart doctor specializing in congenital disease.
-This type of provider is called a congenital cardiologist.
+After surgery for truncus arteriosus, a person needs lifelong follow-up care with a heart doctor specializing in congenital disease.
+This type of healthcare professional is called a congenital cardiologist.

 Clinical trials